IgniteUI/igniteui-docfx/en/components/date_picker.md

 ```

 > [!NOTE]
-> Mind that both in Internet Explorer and Edge all of the date parts will be empty strings as both browsers don't implement the Intl API providing this functionality.
+> Keep in mind that for Internet Explorer and Edge browsers the date parts will be empty strings, because both browsers don't implement the Intl API providing this functionality.
 (See [formatToParts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat/formatToParts))

 To support those browsers we are going to use alternative template using [ngIf](https://angular.io/api/common/NgIf#using-non-inlined-then-template) directive: